microformats/php-mf2/README.md

 ## Installation

-Install php-mf2 with [Composer](http://getcomposer.org) by adding `"mf2/mf2": "0.2.*"` to the `require` object in your `composer.json` and running <kbd>php composer.phar update</kbd>.
+There are two ways of installing php-mf2.
+I **highly recommend** installing php-mf2 using [Composer](http://getcomposer.org).
+The rest of the documentation assumes that you have done so.

+To install using Composer, run `./composer.phar require mf2/mf2:~0.2`

+If you can’t or don’t want to use Composer, then php-mf2 can be installed the old way by downloading [`/Mf2/Parser.php`](https://raw.githubusercontent.com/indieweb/php-mf2/master/Mf2/Parser.php), adding it to your project and requiring it from files you want to call its functions from.

+### Signed Code Verification

-Then, verify the installed files using GPG.
-The tags (from v0.2.9) are signed by barnaby@waterpigs.co.uk — if you don’t have my key, get it like this:
+From v0.2.9, php-mf2’s version tags are signed using GPG by barnaby@waterpigs.co.uk.
+This allows you to cryptographically verify that you’re using the right code.
+To do so you will need my key — you don’t have it, get it like this:

 ```bash
 gpg --recv-keys 7D49834B0416CFA3